What are clinical trials?

 Funding for research may come from private companies, the NHS, the Medical Research Council or health charities.
 Trials may include patients with existing conditions, people in the community or healthy volunteers.

-A trial for a new drug may compare how effective it is against an existing treatment, or against a dummy treatment called a placebo.
+A clinical trial for a new drug may compare how effective it is against an existing treatment, or against a dummy treatment called a placebo.
 Those receiving the placebo are known as the control group.
 Often people respond well to the fake treatment, even though it has no active medical components.
 This is called the placebo effect.

 For trials to give the best results, no one involved should know which participants are having the active treatment, such as a drug, and which are getting a placebo.
 This is known as a double blind trial.
 'Double' because neither the researchers nor the patients know who has been assigned to which group.
 To be sure that the results are not influenced by other factors, patients are assigned to the active or control groups at random.
 This is done using special randomising techniques and should ensure there's less room for bias in the results.